-Summer 2021 CoP offerings will be convened between June – August 2021 (typically in the form of six, 90-minute virtual sessions).
-Campus Compact offers design and technical support to co-facilitators as well as helps “pair” those who wish to co-facilitate offerings at institutional, state, regional, or national levels.
+CoPs are convened three times a year and typically consist of six, 90-minute virtual sessions.
+Campus Compact offers design and technical support to co-facilitators as well as helps “pair” individuals to co-facilitate offerings together.
 Campus Compact does not provide financial support for those who serve as CoP co-facilitators.

 If you have specific questions about co-facilitating a Campus Compact’s CoP, see the FAQ below or contact Clayton Hurd, Director of Professional Learning and Engaged Scholarship, at firstname.lastname@example.org.
 You can read some reflections of past co-facilitators here.

 Communities of practice (CoPs) play a significant role in helping community engagement professionals (CEPs) advance their professional learning and prepare to earn certification by:

 - Providing participants the space to share, reflect on, and build their knowledge around specific areas of competency in community engagement practice, and

 - Providing a valued “cohort” for collegial support as participants reflect on their professional practice and prepare materials for certification through the Community Engagement Professional Credentialing Program.

 Campus Compact encourages and supports CoPs that:

 - Are designed to be democratic and allow for the active, ongoing, and inclusive participation of all community members; they should not be designed simply as a set of didactic knowledge transfer workshops or webinars.